Ralo93/CustomerAnalyticsDashboard/README.md

 ## Classification Targets

 I simply used OpenAIs 3.5-turbo model as a baseline.
-Classification of each sentence was done using the following dimensions:
+Classification of each sentence was done using four major dimensions:

 ```mermaid
 mindmap